layilin/SP23-33852/_texts/sc-page146.md

 - Call forth thy negroes from their rushy couch:
 - And ere the sun with mid-day fervour glow,
-- When every broom-bush opes her yellow flower [410]
+- When every broom-bush opes her yellow flower; [410]
 - Let thy black labourers from their toil desist:
 - Nor till the broom her every petal lock,
 - Let the loud bell recall them to the hoe.